Summary

 Longer School Year and Longer School Days

 We support greater financial support for primary and secondary schools to lengthen the school year and the school day.
-There is ample data that proves that these changes improve learning and the retention of learning.
+There is substantial evidence suggesting that these changes improve learning and retention.

 Where Will the Money Come From

-We support paying good teachers more and we support longer school days and longer school years.
-This will cost something.
-We believe that the additional expense will be met partly by paying poor teachers less, or letting them go, and partly by the better use of technology in schools to use fewer teachers overall.
-To the extent that additional funding is necessary we believe that it should be provided at the state and/or federal level.
+We support paying good teachers more and lengthening the school day and school year.
+These changes will require additional resources.
+We believe that the additional expense will be met partly by differentiating compensation based on performance, including retaining the most effective teachers and addressing persistently low performance, and partly by the better use of technology in schools to improve efficiency.
+To the extent that additional funding is necessary, we believe that it should be provided at the state or federal level.
 While we do not believe that funding is the principal cause of the difference between the performance of inner city versus suburban school districts, it makes sense to attempt to equalize educational funding.
-To the extent that the measures listed above are insufficient to provide the kind of educational outcomes that we want, we believe that the additional funds should come from some combination of broad based taxes and the kind of economically efficient taxes described in the section on Taxation.
+The measures listed may not provide sufficient funds to achieve the kind of educational outcomes that we want.
+If that is the case, we believe that the additional funds should come from some combination of broad-based taxes and the kind of economically efficient taxes described in the section on Taxation.

 Go to the Table of Contents or to the Next Policy Position